douglasg14b/skillshare_scraper/Readme.md

 This is some code written to both scrape, and pull data from skillshare.
 The scraping scripts themselves can be found under `/scraping userscripts`.
 They are not well documented as they where intended for one-time-use.

 Everything under `/api` is the meat of the code that pulls the actual assets from the skillshare site and their providers.
-It's written.

 None of this has been tested in other environments, your mileage may vary.